soyoungryu/BacID/README.md

 ### RawData
 Data.RData: This contains both Standard Bacterial Mixture Dataset and Co-Cultured Bacterial Mixture Dataset <br />
 There are three objects in this file: Mix.test, Mix.train, and ref. <br /> Data Reference: Yang, Y., Lin, Y. and Qiaq, L. (2018).
-Direct MALDI-TOF MS identification of bacterial mixtures.
-Analytical chemistry 90 10400–10408. <br />
+Direct MALDI-TOF MS identification of bacterial mixtures. *Analytical Chemistry* 90 10400–10408. <br />

 **Mix.test** <br />
 Mix.test has the following information: peak.list (m/z and intensity values before normalization at the first column), true bacterial IDs, and dataset.name (whether a mass spectrum is from Standard Bacterial Mixture or Co-Cultured Bacterial Mixture.).
 Mix.test contains a total of 127 mass spectra, thus there are a total of 254 (=127*2) species in these mass spectra. <br />